benchase33/blog_copy/_posts/2022-06-26-prop_scores.md

 2. Divide your subjects into treated and untreated groups, and use propensity scores to created a new population of matched pairs.
 3. Conduct any further analysis only using data from the new population.

+This method works by creating a subset of the original population in which the treated and untreated subjects are sufficiently similar across all confounders.
 There are two important considerations when applying propensity score matching and interpreting the results:
 1. The sample size of your new population of matched pairs.
 2. The demographics of your new population and how they differ from your original data.